You can travel from Bangkok to Phuket by train, bus, taxi, or plane.

 Journey Duration: 13-16 hours

-Busses depart from Bangkok Southern Bus Terminal, and the Bangkok to Phuket bus travel time betrays between 13 to 16 hours.
+Buses depart from Bangkok Southern Bus Terminal, and the Bangkok to Phuket bus travel time is between 13 and 16 hours.

 Service and comfort vary a lot, though!